Anxiety Disorder – Causes, Symptoms And Treatments

 What are the medical treatments for anxiety?

 Research shows that psychological therapies are the best treatment option for people with anxiety disorders.
 However, if symptoms are severe, medical intervention is required.
-Common medications used in the treatment of anxiety are antidepressant and anti-anxiety medications such as selective serotonin reuptake inhibitors (SSRIs).
+Modern medical treatments used for anxiety can be discussed with your doctor.

 How do I get help?